 Georgia has had a significant opioid and fentanyl overdose burden.
 Metro Atlanta has more in-person treatment capacity than many rural regions, but access can be uneven outside major metros, including parts of South Georgia, Middle Georgia, and rural northern counties.

-What MyStreetHealth will offer in Georgia
+What MyStreetHealth provides in Georgia

 - Real medical visits with a licensed physician